N4M3Z/check-mac/RATIONALE.md

 ### DNS Configuration (`dns.sh`)

 **What we check:**
-- Current DNS servers configured for Wi-Fi
+- Current DNS servers configured for Wi-Fi interface
 - Whether secure/privacy-focused DNS providers are in use

+**Note:** Only checks Wi-Fi interface, not Ethernet or other network interfaces.

 **Why we check it:**
 Unencrypted DNS leaks all visited domains to ISPs and network observers, enabling surveillance and traffic analysis.
 DNSSEC validation prevents DNS spoofing attacks by verifying cryptographic signatures on DNS records.
 Privacy-focused DNS providers (Cloudflare, Quad9, Proton) commit to not logging queries or selling data.